wacncontent/CustomizeTool/removeCommentOutput/articles/storsimple/storsimple-snapshot-manager-manage-volumes.md

 ## Mount volumes

 Use the following procedure to mount, initialize, and format Azure StorSimple volumes.
 This procedure uses Disk Management, a system utility for managing hard disks and the volumes or partitions that they contain.
-For more information about Disk Management, go to [Disk Management](https://technet.microsoft.com/library/cc770943.aspx) on the Microsoft TechNet website.
+For more information about Disk Management, go to [Disk Management](https://technet.microsoft.com/zh-cn/library/cc770943.aspx) on the Microsoft TechNet website.

 #### To mount volumes

 1. On your host computer, start the Microsoft iSCSI initiator.

 2. Supply one of the interface IP addresses as the target portal or discovery IP address, and connect to the device.
 After the device is connected, the volumes will be accessible to your Windows system.
-For more information about using the Microsoft iSCSI initiator, go to the section “Connecting to an iSCSI target device” in [Installing and Configuring Microsoft iSCSI Initiator][1].
+For more information about using the Microsoft iSCSI initiator, go to the section âConnecting to an iSCSI target deviceâ in [Installing and Configuring Microsoft iSCSI Initiator][1].

 3. Use any of the following options to start Disk Management: